The year 1882 was in the midst of the Gilded Age, an era of prosperity from 1870 – to 1900. …

 BKF has you covered for cleaning porcelain and ceramic.
 Our product suggestion to clean ceramic and porcelain is the original BKF Powder Cleanser.
 Whether you have ceramic vases, lighting, dishes, or tiles, BKF powder will make even the dullest shine like new again.

-Does your porcelain look like it took a beating this holiday?
+Does your porcelain look like it has taken a beating?
 If so, BKF is perfect for your porcelain tile, countertop, or accents.

 I almost forgot if you have a glass tabletop like our coffee table at home, BKF powder will make it gleam like it was brand new too!